pardhuvarmax/Project-Ouroboros/README.md

-# Project Ouroboros – Unified Wireless Security Platform
+# Project Ouroboros – Unified Wireless Security Research
 > ⚠️ **Disclaimer:** This project is for **educational, research, and ethical security purposes only**.
 Misuse of hardware or software is strictly the responsibility of the user.

 ---